pedrovgs/Renderers/README.md

 =========

-Are you bored of creating adapters again and again each time you have to implement a ListView?
+Are you bored of creating adapters again and again each time you have to implement a ListView or a RecyclerView?

-Are you bored of using ViewHolders and create getView methods with thousand of lines full of if/else if/else sentences?
+Are you bored of using ViewHolders and create getView/onCreateViewHolder/onBindViewHolder methods with thousand of lines full of if/else if/else sentences?

-Renderers is an Android library created to avoid all the Adapter/ListView boilerplate needed to create a new adapter and all the spaghetti code that developers used to create following the ViewHolder classic implementation.
+Renderers is an Android library created to avoid all the Adapter/ListView/RecyclerView boilerplate needed to create a new adapter and all the spaghetti code that developers used to create following the ViewHolder classic implementation.

 This Android library offers you two main classes to extend and create your own rendering algorithms out of your adapter implementation.

-Renderers is an easy way to work with android ListView and Adapter classes.
-With this library you only have to create your renderers and declare the mapping between the object to render and the renderer.
+Renderers is an easy way to work with android ListView/RecyclerView and Adapter classes.
+With this library you only have to create your Renderer classes and declare the mapping between the object to render and the Renderer.

 You can find implementation details in this talks: